Al-Arroub (camp)

-Al-Arroub (مخيّم العروب) is a Palestinian refugee camp located in the southern West Bank along the Hebron-Jerusalem road, in the Hebron Governorate of the State of Palestine.
-Al-Arroub is 15 kilometers south of Bethlehem, with a total land area of 240 dunums.
+Al-Arroub (مخيّم العروب) is a Palestinian refugee camp in the West Bank, located adjacent to the towns of Shuyukh al-Arrub and Halhul and along Highway 60 in the Hebron Governorate, Palestine.
+Al-Arroub is 15 kilometers south of Bethlehem, and has a total land area of 240 dunums.

 Since the Six-Day War in 1967, the camp has been under Israeli occupation.
 The population in the 1967 census conducted by the Israeli authorities was 3,647.

-According to the UNRWA, in 2005, it had a population of 9,859 registered refugees.
-According to the Palestinian Central Bureau of Statistics (PCBS), the camp's population is 10,487 in 2016.
+In 2005, the UNRWA reported that the camp had a population of 9,859 registered refugees.
+The population was 8,941 in 2011, according to the Palestinian Central Bureau of Statistics (PCBS).

 In 2002, two schools were built in the camp: the Arroup Secondary School for boys, and another school for girls.

+Location

+Since the Oslo Accords were signed in the 1990s, the West Bank has been divided into Areas A, B, and C, each with different responsibilities and powers given to Israeli and Palestinian authorities.
+Most of Al-Arroub is located within Area B, although the section of Highway 60 within the boundary of the camp is in Area C.